huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Lisa
 - [x] Maggie

-#### Hugh Jackman won the role of Wolverine hen he was recommended for the job by what other actor?
+#### Hugh Jackman won the role of Wolverine when he was recommended for the job by what other actor?

 - [x] Russell Crowe
 - [ ] Tom Cruise